davidmerrick/gps-scripts/readme.md

 Perl Scripts for GPS Track Visualization
 ========================================

+Based on tools developed by Alexander Avtanski at http://avtanski.net/projects/gps/.

 This folder contains several Perl scripts for processing and plotting GPS track data in .GPX format.